Emergency Dentist — Lenox Hill, NY

 Relieve Your Pain and Renew Your Smile

 If we aren’t able to treat patients immediately, we can guide them through first aid and pain management tips to protect their smiles until they visit our dental office.
-Although every situation is different, here are some tips for handling a few of the most common dental emergencies:
+Although every situation is different, here are some tips for handling a few of the most common dental emergencies ahead of your emergency dental appointment with us.

 If you are suffering from extreme dental pain, you should be worried about fixing your tooth – not how much emergency treatment will cost.
 Whenever possible, our dentists will present more than one treatment option so that you can evaluate their pros and cons as well as their pricing information.
 Rest assured that you can count on Dr. Dorian Tetelman, an experienced emergency dentist in Lenox Hill, and the rest of our team to provide quality, affordable urgent dental care that will renew your smile.